jwattier/personal-blogdown/content/about/header/index.md

 text_align_right: false
 show_title_as_headline: false
 headline: |
-  Hi, my name is Emily Cooper.
+  Hi, my name is Jason Wattier.
 Nice to meet you.
 ---

 <!-- this is a subheadline -->
-I'm a driven 20-something American from Chicago who moved to Paris for an unexpected job opportunity.
-I've been tasked with bringing an American point of view to a venerable French marketing firm. :fr:
+I am experienced professional with a background in financial accounting currently working as a data engineer at Q2 eBanking.
+I use Python, SQL, Spark and other tools to transform and interact with data as part of large scale implementation products for our analytics platform.